bmolnar91/workbook/module_oop.md

 - **Testing**: A class with one responsibility will have far fewer test cases.
 - **Organization**: Smaller, well-organized classes are easier to search than monolithic ones.

-//Stands for 'S' in _SOLID_.//
+> Stands for 'S' in _SOLID_.

 #### What is an object oriented program?
 Explain, show.

-OOP is a programming methodology based on objects, instead of just functions and procedures.
+OOP is a programming methodology based on **objects**, instead of just functions and procedures.

-Importance is given to data (properties of the object) rather than just writing instructions to complete a task.
+Importance is given to **data** (properties of the object) rather than just writing instructions to complete a task.

-An object is a real-world problem or idea that you want to model in your program.
+An object is a **real-world problem** or idea that you want to **model** in your program.
 An object can represent anything, e.g. an employee, bank account, car, tortoise, etc.

 #### How do you make a class immutable?
 What do you need to watch out for?